Grokzen/pykwalify/docs/Validation Rules.md

 type: seq
 sequence:
   - type: str

+# Data
+- 'Foobar'
+- 'Barfoo'
 ```

+Note: The following feature is considered experimental in release `1.2.0` and above.

 Multiple values is allowed in the `sequence` block.
 It can also be nested to any depth.